mspass-team/mspass/docs/source/user_manual/memory_management.rst

    can be optimized easily by running each datum through the same worker to avoid serialization.
 -  The scheduler abstracts the concept of what a `worker` is.
-In MsPASS workers are run in a containerized environment and the cluster configuration defines how many workers are run for each physical node assigned to a job.
+In MsPASS jobs are run in a containerized environment and the cluster configuration defines how many workers are run for each physical node assigned to a job.
+   A potential confusion to point out is that we refer to containers running on a compute node as part of a virtual cluster (see :ref:`parallel_processing` section) as a "worker node".
+To dask and spark a "worker" is a process/thread the scheduler can send work to.
+That means a single "worker node" will normally be running multiple dask/spark "workers".
-   There are complexities in how each "worker" interacts with thread pools that the dask or spark can be set up to launch.
-This is an unresolved topic that authors have not fully resolved at the time this section of this manual was written.
+   There are complexities in how each "worker" interacts with thread pools and/or spawned processes that the dask or spark can be set up to launch.
+This is a topic that authors have not fully resolved at the time this section was written.
 It matters because optimal performance can be achieved by defining sufficient worker threads to do computing as fast as possible, but defining too many workers can create unintentional memory bloat issues.
+   The default is clear.
+For both dask and spark each worker container (running in a node by itself) will use a thread pool with the number of worker threads equal to the number of cores on that node.
 -  Both dask and spark have tunable features for memory management and the way scheduling is handled.
 In dask they are optional arguments to the constructor for the dask client object.
 For spark it is defined in